 Whether your a first time home buyer or a seasoned vet, the right real estate purchase is right up there as one of the most exciting, yet potentially stressful experiences in life.
 To achieve optimal results, aligning oneself with the right property expert is a must.
 SmartAsset has rounded up the 10 best real estate agencies across the U.S.

 Short for “Real Estate Maximums,” RE/MAX has been in operation since 1973.
-In its 40 years of existence, the company has grown to encompass 90,000 sales agents, working in franchise-owned, operated offices in more than 85 countries and territories.
+In its 40 years of existence, the company has grown to encompass more than 100,000 sales agents, working in franchise-owned, operated offices in more than 85 countries and territories.
 As one of the most widely recognized names in real estate, RE/MAX receives 48 million hits to its websites on an annual basis.
 More importantly, RE/MAX is regarded as one of the country’s most productive real estate sales forces.
 In a survey by Real Trends 500, a leading resource for residential real estate rankings, RE/MAX claimed the top 18 positions.
 It also dominated the top 50 list, snagging 44 spots.